Fin’s Recovery Journey

 I started to read more about Homeopathy and came across some great books.

 The first I read was Amy Lanksy’s ‘Impossible Cure’.
-‘My healthy child with homeopathy’, ‘Homeopathic Psychology’ and ‘Autism beyond despair CEASE therapy’ were three books which were also very easy to read and helped me gain an understanding of how homeopathy works and how it could help Hamilton recover from his many health issues.
+‘My healthy child with homeopathy’, ‘Homeopathic Psychology’ and ‘Autism beyond despair CEASE therapy’ were three books which were also very easy to read and helped me gain an understanding of how homeopathy works and how it could help Fin recover from his many health issues.

 I then discovered Houston Centre of Homeopathy while reading the Autism File magazine and did a year of that approach.
 The way it works is you write a very detailed account of your child and list all the things that you feel negatively affected their health.
-In Hamilton’s case, these even included the radiotherapy and chemotherapy he was exposed to when I was pregnant.
+In Fin’s case, these even included the radiotherapy and chemotherapy he was exposed to when I was pregnant.
 CEASE was not an easy process, but I worked closely with his homeopath, and the gains we saw encouraged us to continue.

 After doing a year of CEASE therapy I decided to work with a Craniosacral Therapist, Homeopath, and Bio-Resonance Practitioner, who is a wonderful specialist with true compassion and an unrelenting dedication to recovering my son.
-She managed to clear Hamilton’s high metals (arsenic, lead, mercury, and lead) which testing had shown as high.
+She managed to clear Fin’s high metals (arsenic, lead, mercury, and lead) which testing had shown as high.

 We also cleared all 10 chemotherapy meds and radiotherapy that he was around when in my tummy and to my amazement, at 3 years old when we did the clear, his wee stunk of chemotherapy, which showed me that he had been exposed and affected by these toxins when in the womb.
 I saw lots of gains after clearing those.